COVID-19 and ARDS: Ten Things the Cardiologist Needs To Know When on Call

 - Li Y, Li H, Zhu S, et al. Prognostic Value of Right Ventricular Longitudinal Strain in Patients with COVID-19.
 JACC Cardiovasc Imaging.
 2020;Apr 24:[Epub ahead of print].

-Clinical Topics: Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Pulmonary Hypertension and Venous Thromboembolism, Novel Agents, Statins, Heart Failure and Cardiac Biomarkers, Pulmonary Hypertension
+Clinical Topics: COVID-19 Hub, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Novel Agents, Statins, Heart Failure and Cardiac Biomarkers, Pulmonary Hypertension, Hypertension

 Keywords: Hypertension, Pulmonary, COVID-19, Coronavirus, Coronavirus Infections, severe acute respiratory syndrome coronavirus 2, Pandemics, Respiratory Distress Syndrome, Azithromycin, Extracorporeal Membrane Oxygenation, Troponin I, Survival Rate, Nitric Oxide, Ideal Body Weight, Hydroxychloroquine, Influenza A Virus, H1N1 Subtype, Natriuretic Peptide, Brain, Shock, Septic, Respiration, Artificial